Shakeel95/PhD-Presentation-1/README.md

 ## Usage

+To generate plots used in the presentation run `section_{}.R` files in `R` sequentially with the repository as dir.
 Depends on R (>= 3.6).
 To make sure all packages needed to execute scrips in the repository are installed do:

 ``` R
 str(ip <- installed.packages())